sebastianpacurar/exchange-rate-getter_react.js/README.md

-This project is about calculation the exchange rates differences between certain dates the user selects.
-It also shows the difference between certain rates
+This project is about calculation of different exchange rates between certain dates the user selects.
+It supports 30 different currencies